Skip to Content Top

 General Durable Power of Attorney

-Medical Durable Power of Attorney
+Medical Durable Power of Attorney & Patient Advocate Designation

-Medicaid & Health Care Planning
+Medicaid & Healthcare Planning

-Probate Proceedings
+Probate Proceedings in Macomb County

 The personal representative has the following duties: